pearsonca/olin-letter/index.md

 their comfort zone.

 My recent work has been transitioning from physical sciences and engineering to natural and social sciences.
-I've been particularly focusing on infectious disease ecology, which roughly encompasses problems concerning how environmental, human, and domestic and wild animal factors conspire to circulate pathogens.
+I've been particularly focusing on [infectious disease ecology](http://www.nsf.gov/news/special_reports/ecoinf/inf.jsp), which roughly encompasses problems concerning how environmental, human, and domestic and wild animal factors conspire to circulate pathogens.
 These systems have surprising interactions -- *e.g.* how mosquitos detect and respond to smell can be modulated by infections! -- demanding care in both modeling and experimental work.
 But these are more than just fascinating
 problems: the chance to improve the human condition is palpable.
-Think about the Ebola coverage, and how horrifying it is - yet that doesn't even begin to scratch the surface of malaria, dengue, chikungunya, and what they inflict on already hard-pressed people.
+Think about the [Ebola coverage](https://www.google.com/search?q=ebola&oq=ebola#safe=off&q=ebola+news), and how horrifying it is - yet that doesn't even begin to scratch the surface of [Malaria](http://www.who.int/gho/malaria/epidemic/deaths/en/), [Dengue](http://www.who.int/mediacentre/factsheets/fs117/en/), [Chikungunya](http://www.who.int/mediacentre/factsheets/fs327/en/), and what they inflict on already hard-pressed people.
 Fighting any of these diseases would be a terrific opportunity to improve and enrich lives.